Summer 2024 admissions

 • A bachelor’s degree or higher from an accredited college or university in a field other than nursing.

-• A GPA of a 3.0 or higher on a 4.0 scale, calculated using the most recent 60 credits taken toward the bachelor’s degree or cumulative GPA of a 3.0 or higher on a 4.0 scale on masters or doctoral degree.
+• A GPA of 3.0 or higher on a 4.0 scale, calculated using the most recent 60 credits taken toward the bachelor’s degree, or a cumulative GPA of 3.0 or higher on a 4.0 scale on a master’s or doctoral degree.

-• OR a cumulative GPA of a 3.0 or higher on a 4.0 scale for a masters or doctoral degree.
+• OR a cumulative GPA of 3.0 or higher on a 4.0 scale for a master’s or doctoral degree.

 • The University of Florida requires proficiency in spoken and written English.
-This helps ensure that students who speak English as a second language are able to participate fully in university life, both in and out of class.
+This helps ensure that students who speak English as a second language can participate fully in university life, both in and out of class.
 Applicants from locations, including Puerto Rico, where English is not the official language must submit language testing scores compliant with university expectations.

 • International students whose primary language is not English will have to demonstrate a minimum score of 550 on the paper-based, 213 on the computer-based, or 80 on the web-based version of the TOEFL (Test of English as a Foreign Language).